British Sign Language (BSL) interpreters help deaf and hearing people to communicate with each other in a wide variety of situations.

 Locations you could be working at include schools, colleges, universities, health centres, residential homes, local government offices, hospitals, law courts, and prisons.

-You would study for a qualification recognised by either the Scottish Association of Sign Language Interpreters (SASLI), or the National Registers of Communications Professionals working with Deaf and Deafblind People (NRCPD).
+You would study for a qualification recognised by either the Scottish Register of Language Professionals with the Deaf Community (SRLPDC), or the National Registers of Communications Professionals working with Deaf and Deafblind People (NRCPD).

 Registration, although voluntary, ensures that you are suitably qualified, meet national standards and are easily found on the national register for working.

-Alternatively, you can work towards the level 6 certificate in British Sign Language (BSL), which is an officially accredited qualification.
+Alternatively, you can work towards the level 6 certificate in both British Sign Language (BSL) and Interpreting, which is an officially accredited qualification.
 This is offered by Signature and IBSL.
 Check their websites below for details.

 For entry to the IBSL level 6 course you are recommended to have studied BSL up to level 4 and for the Signature course you need to have studied up to level 3.